DataDog/dd-trace-java/README.md

 **[Datadog Java Agent](https://github.com/DataDog/dd-trace-java/tree/master/dd-java-agent)**: a Java Agent that, when passed to your application:
 1. Lets you instrument your Java code using the Datadog Tracer library
-2. Automatically traces many Java frameworks, servers, and databases via libraries from [opentracing-contrib](https://github.com/opentracing-contrib)
+2. Automatically traces many Java frameworks, application servers, and databases via libraries from [opentracing-contrib](https://github.com/opentracing-contrib)
 3. Sends all trace data from 1 and 2 to the Datadog APM Agent

 **[Datadog APM Agent](https://github.com/DataDog/datadog-trace-agent)**: a (non-Java) service that runs on all your hosts, accepting trace data from the Datadog Java Agent and sending it to Datadog